Anna Danes

-Anna Danes (born July 4, 1969) is an American singer-songwriter, speaker, writer and music event producer.
-Find Your Wings, her second album, a collection of jazz standards and original songs was released in 2016, and peaked at #22 on the jazz music Billboard charts and debuted on the iTunes jazz charts at number one.
+Anna Danes (born Olga Anna Dmochowska; July 4, 1969) is an Polish-born American singer-songwriter.
+She began her recording career as a jazz vocalist, releasing the albums Longing (2014) and Find Your Wings (2016); the latter reached number 22 on Billboard's jazz albums chart.
+She has since turned toward writing and performing original singer-songwriter material.

 Early life

-Danes grew up behind the Iron Curtain in Sopot (needs a wiki link), Poland, near the Baltic coast town of Gdansk.
+Danes grew up behind the Iron Curtain in Sopot, Poland, near the Baltic coast town of Gdansk.
 Her love for music started when she was a young girl, listening to bootleg cassette tapes of Western pop music and attending the summer music festival in Sopot where she was mesmerized by the sparkly stage costumes and sounds of the times: disco and European pop music, with major influences coming from ABBA, Demis Roussos, Shirley Bassey and Boney M. In 1979, at 10 years old, Danes and her parents escaped (then-communist) Poland to Sweden.
 They later immigrated to Ottawa, Canada.
 She earned her bachelor's degree at the University of Ottawa in ancient history and archaeology and graduated from the University of Windsor with a law degree and became a practicing attorney in Toronto, Canada.

 In 2000, Anna moved to San Diego, California, got married and had a daughter.
 In 2011, at the age of 42, Anna took her daughter to a singing lesson, but when the then 8 year-old refused to continue, Anna stepped in and suddenly discovered her talent and love for singing, starting a new chapter of her life.

-Despite growing up in stark times in communist Poland, music always offered Anna joy and a sense of wonder.
-Today, Anna believes “even when the world is a complex and challenging place, we have music.
-And music connects us back to childlike happiness, fun, and pure joy.
-It's that simple.”
+Growing up in stark times in communist Poland, Anna has cited music as a source of joy.
+She has said that “even when the world is a complex and challenging place, we have music.”